randlabs/walgo-vault/README.md

 arg0: integer: new fee (0 to 5000 which means 0%-50%)

+### Admin setCreationFee

+Set the fee in ALGOs that is required to send to Admin to optin to the App

+* Tx0:

+Sender: Admin

+arg0: integer: new fee in microALGOs

 ### Admin withdrawAdminFees

 Admin withdraws the pending fees in the especified vault.